olinjs/olinjs/lessons/07-tests-tasks/README.md

 A common philosophy (check out [this blog post from Google](http://googletesting.blogspot.com/2015/04/just-say-no-to-more-end-to-end-tests.html)) suggests a "testing pyramid": a large base of unit tests, some integration tests, and fewer end-to-end tests.
 The goal of the "testing pyramid" is to catch a bug with the smallest test possible.
 For example, an end-to-end test might fail if a function it depends on isn't returning the right value, but it won't give you much information about where the failure is; a unit test for the function will point you towards the failure right away.

-That said, a lot of people have a lot of strong (and contradicting) opinions about testing -- don't be surprised if you encounter different practices in different contexts.
+That said, a lot of people have a lot of strong (and contradictory) opinions about testing -- don't be surprised if you encounter different practices in different contexts.

 ##Test Driven Development (TDD)